defunkt/pystache/README.rst

 Requirements
 ============

-Pystache currently works using the following versions of Python:
+Pystache currently works with the following versions of Python.
+JSON support is needed only for the command-line interface and to run the spec tests.

-* Python 2.4
+* Python 2.4 (requires ``simplejson`` version 2.0.9 or earlier)
-* Python 2.5
+* Python 2.5 (requires ``simplejson``)
 * Python 2.6
 * Python 2.7

-TODO: mention simplejson for earlier versions of Python and yaml.

-TODO: try to replace yaml with json.
+Python's simplejson_ is required for earlier versions of Python since Python's json_ module is new in Python 2.6.
+Simplejson stopped officially supporting Python 2.4 as of version 2.1.0.

 Install It